bchantech/Robinhood/README.md

 ## Semi-Pagination

-Some data is returned as a list of `results` as if they were paginate but the API doesn't supply us with `previous` or `next` keys.
+Some data is returned as a list of `results` as if they were paginated but `previous` and `next` keys will be null since they cannot be traversed using cursor-based pagination.